pchernikhowsky/AVR488/README.md

 ## Hardware Setup

 You will need to construct your own PCB hardware to support various ICs (ATmega168/328, MCP2221A, and SN75160/161) and the appropriate USB and IEEE 488 interface connectors.
-A complete [schematic](Hardware/schematic.pdf) is provided for convenience.
+A complete [schematic](Hardware/schematic.pdf) is provided for reference.
 An example of [prototype](Hardware/prototype.jpg) hardware is also included.

 For simplicity, and to save pins, the internal 8 MHz RC oscillator is used as the clock source, so no external oscillator or crystal is required.